 Queensland Government employees

-If you work for the Queensland Government, you can generally make contributions of between 2-5% to your super (standard member contributions).
-You have to make these contributions if you have a Defined Benefit account.
+If you work for these employers, you can generally make standard contributions of between 2-5% to your super.

 Increasing your standard member contributions will increase your employer's contributions.
 Your standard contribution rate depends on your account type (see below).

-You pay Employer pays2
+You pay Employer pays1

 2% 9.75%